-Fig. 351.-Hyrax Capensis.
+FIG. 351.-Hyrax Capensis.

-Elephants (Proboscidea).-The elephants are distinguished by their large size, often weighing three tons, and the presence of a trunk or proboscis (Fig. 352), that is a prolongation of the nose and upper lip six eight feet in length, made up of forty thousand or more muscles, so arranged as to give the greatest diversity of motion.
+Elephants (Proboscidea).-The elephants are distinguished by their large size, often weighing three tons, and the presence of a trunk or proboscis (Fig. 352), that is a prolongation of the nose and upper lip six or eight feet in length, made up of forty thousand or more muscles, so arranged as to give the greatest diversity of motion.
 The extremity bears the two openings of the nostrils, and is produced on its upper surfaces into a finger-like process endowed with an exquisite sense of touch.
-The upper incisor teeth are greatly developed into tusks, that attain a length sometimes of nine feet, a girth of twenty-two inches, and a weight of two hundred pounds each, with which they can toss a tiger thirty feet or more.
-There are no incisors in the lower jaw; the canines are absent, and the molars are large, ridged transversely, and filled with cement or crusta petrosa.
-The head is extremely massive, but not indicative of the size of the brain, the upper portion containing numbers of air-cells.
-The limbs are powerful and five-toed, the feet resting on broad pads.
-The Asiatic species has small ears and an oblong head, while in the African the ears are immense, the head round, and the forehead convex.
-They roam in herds.
-The young in the Indian species weigh about two hundred and thirteen pounds at birth, and are thirty-four and a half inches in height.
-Individuals have been known to live one hundred and thirty years.
+The upper incisor teeth are greatly developed into tusks, that MAMMALIA.